4 Science-Backed Reasons Your Team Is Dysfunctional

 As Matthew Swyers says, “A successful team combines individuals who come together to accomplish the defined goal and spread the workload evenly across team members.
 Each person is necessary to achieve the goal.”

 This utopian definition of a work team is rarely seen in the real-life workplace.
 Instead, teams are like uneven seesaws.
 The work may be getting done, but it’s not happening in the most beneficial manner.

 The best method of preventing workload imbalance is by assessment.
 You should regularly speak to each team (and ideally, each team member) about their role.
 Often, when there’s a workload imbalance, it’s because one or more members are unaware of their role.

 That study at Edith Cowan University emphasized “appropriate team composition” as a driving factor behind a successful team, saying “team members need to be fully aware of of their specific team role and understand what is expected of them in terms of their contribution to the team and the project.”

 The next step is to consider each member’s strengths when distributing the work.
 If members are receiving assignments that don’t gel with their work style, they might offload the work or simply ignore it.
 But if you assign work according to aptitude, there’s a much higher chance that everyone will feel compelled to contribute.

 There’s no exact science here, which is why regular assessment is important.
 If a team is imbalanced, work with them to fine-tune the workload.
 Seek their honest feedback and use it to improve the team experience.

-Team dysfunctionality happens.
-Rather than beat yourself up for it, try to learn from it — assess the problem, and seek to fix it.
+Team dysfunction happens.
+Rather than beat yourself up for it, try to learn from it.
+Assess the problem, and seek to fix it.